seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 To Milford-Haven.

 **BELARIUS**
-What’s your name?
+What's your name?

 **IMOGEN**
 Fidele, sir.

 **BELARIUS**
 Prithee, fair youth,
-’Tis almost night: you shall have better cheer
+'Tis almost night: you shall have better cheer
 Ere you depart: and thanks to stay and eat it.
 Boys, bid him welcome.